cosmicjs/docs/docs/cli/README.md

 sidebarDepth: 2
 ---

-# Cosmic JS CLI
+# Cosmic CLI

-This is the official command line tool for [Cosmic JS](https://cosmicjs.com).
-Use it to log in to your Cosmic JS account, manage Buckets, data, files and users within your Buckets, all from the comfort of your command line interface.
+This is the official command line tool for [Cosmic](https://cosmicjs.com).
+Use it to log in to your Cosmic account, manage Buckets, data, files and users within your Buckets, all from the comfort of your command line interface.

 ::: tip Quick Tip
 For a quick reference to get content from your Bucket, click the "Developer Tools" button found on select pages in your [Bucket Dashboard ](https://app.cosmicjs.com/login).